asharif1990/eudi-wallet-it-docs/docs/en/backup-restore.rst

 Backup and Restore
 ++++++++++++++++++
-The **Backup and Restore** functionality becomes relevant when the User can no longer access the Digital Credentials stored on the mobile device where the Wallet Instance was installed.
-Situations that may require the User to utilize this functionality include:
+The **Backup and Restore** functionality becomes relevant when the User wants to change device and/or Wallet Solution in order to access the previously issued Digital Credentials again.

 - The mobile device has been **lost**, **stolen**, **damaged**, or **compromised** (e.g., due to unauthorized access).
 - The User replaces an existing Wallet Instance with a new instance of the same Wallet Solution.